-- A. Contingent faculty should be accorded academic freedom and due-process rights, as stipulated in the Faculty Handbook. - B. Contingent faculty enjoy voice and voting privileges as specified in the Faculty Handbook.
+- a.
+Contingent faculty should be accorded academic freedom and due-process rights, as stipulated in the Faculty Handbook. - b.
+Contingent faculty enjoy voice and voting privileges as specified in the Faculty Handbook.
 In accord with the stipulation that a division "may confer voting privileges within its own academic unit on some or all of its contingent faculty, except that contingent faculty shall not vote on matters of personnel," the Division of Humanities extends voting privileges to contingent faculty during the academic year in which they hold an appointment.
-Contingent faculty shall not vote on matters of personnel (such as hiring decisions or Dean elections). - C. The Division should advocate for effective and direct means by which Contingent Faculty may be represented in our faculty governance system.
-(See also III.a.2). - D. Contingent faculty need to be provided with orientation, mentoring, and professional development opportunities.
-They are entitled to substantive review of their professional performance, as provided for in the processes of annual, 3-year, and 5-year reviews stipulated by the Faculty Handbook.
+Contingent faculty shall not vote on matters of personnel (such as hiring decisions or Dean elections).

-- After a successful 3-year review their title should be changed from Visiting to Resident. - E. In order to guarantee effective orientation and communication at the time of hire, the Division should provide this document to all contingent faculty and put new contingent faculty members into contact with the current chair of the contingent faculty caucus.
-This document should be the basis for a meeting between Department Chair and contingent faculty member upon hire. - F. Contingent faculty deserve clear, transparent, and frank information concerning the likelihood of a tenure-line opening for which they might apply, and concerning how they might make themselves competitive for any such opportunities. - G. Contingent faculty should be given due consideration along with tenure-line faculty with regard to scheduling, difficulty of teaching loads, office space, etc. - H. Contingent faculty deserve work-loads and responsibilities that are consistent with their level of compensation and job security.
+- c.
+The Division should advocate for effective and direct means by which Contingent Faculty may be represented in our faculty governance system.
+(See also III.a.2). - d.
+Contingent faculty need to be provided with orientation, mentoring, and professional development opportunities.
+They are entitled to substantive review of their professional performance, as provided for in the processes of annual, 3-year, and 5-year reviews stipulated by the Faculty Handbook. - e.
+In order to guarantee effective orientation and communication at the time of hire, the Division should generate a list of responsibilities and rights for all contingent faculty that would be distributed along with their contracts, and would form the basis for a meeting between Chair and contingent faculty member upon hire. - f.
+Contingent faculty deserve clear, transparent, and frank information concerning the likelihood of a tenure-line opening for which they might apply, and concerning how they might make themselves competitive for any such opportunities. - g.
+Contingent faculty should be given due consideration along with tenure-line faculty with regard to scheduling, difficulty of teaching loads, office space, etc. - h.
+Contingent faculty deserve work-loads and responsibilities that are consistent with their level of compensation and job security.
 For example, they deserve clear, fair, and transparent expectations of service responsibilities, consistent with the Faculty Handbook.